mltheuser/misty-public/README.md

 >
 > Both routes will get you from Klarg's Cave to the Goblin Den where Sildar is imprisoned.
 The first route is longer but involves walking through caves and across a bridge, while the second route is more direct but requires descending a chimney.

+---

+## 📦 Archived Version: Misty-Slim (Local & Colab)

+The information below pertains to `Misty-Slim`, a version based on Llama 3.1. **This model is now deprecated and is no longer being updated.** It remains available for users who wish to experiment with a local version or run it on Google Colab.
+For the best and most current experience, we strongly recommend using the live web app.

-## 🚀 Quickstart
+### Quickstart

-Get up and running with Misty in minutes.
-The easiest way to start is with Google Colab or by running it locally with Ollama.
+Get up and running with the archived version of Misty in minutes.

-### Option 1: Run on Google Colab (Free)
+#### Option 1: Run on Google Colab (Free)

 Click the button below to launch a free, ready-to-use notebook.